Best LMS WordPress Plugins for Course Creation 2023

 You can go about building a Learning Management System (LMS) based on WordPress in multiple ways – you can put your coding skills to test in a self hosted WordPress install, or you can adopt one of the many ready made premium themes to help you out.
 If you merely want to offer courses, add a plugin that restricts user access to content.

-Moreover, there are specialized LMS plugins that can handle all the special features required by websites offering online courses.
+Moreover, there are specialized LMS WordPress plugins designed to handle all the special features required by websites offering online courses.
 They help you manage the courses, promote them and earn money from them in fees and ads.
-A few top of the line plugins are discussed here,
+Without waiting any longer, here are a few top of the line options that we think are some of the best LMS WordPress plugins on the market.

 WP Courseware uses the drag and drop feature to help you build and arrange courses in the format that’s familiar to students and instructors.
 It’s also easy to create lessons or units – simply create posts or pages in WordPress in the way that you normally do and publish them.
 If you wish, arrange the lessons into modules and courses, and round them off with multiple quiz formats which test students’ understanding of the lessons.
 Not only that, you can even time the release of content by date or interval, using the drip feed feature.
 And let students know how they’ve fared using a grade book.